The Chora: Kariye Mosque (c. 1500–1945)

 Around fifty years after the fall of the city to the Ottomans, Hadım Ali Pasha, the Grand Vizier of Sultan Bayezid II, ordered the Chora Church to be converted into a mosque — Kariye Camii.
 The word Kariye derived from the Greek name Chora.
-Due to the prohibition against iconic images in Islam, the mosaics and frescoes were covered behind a layer of plaster.
+The architectural modifications were kept minimal with minor whitewashing and the addition of a brick minaret and mihrab.
+None altered the spatial organisation of the church.
+Ottoman records indicate maintenance rather than renovation.
+Due to the prohibition against iconic images in Islam, the mosaics and frescoes were covered by a layer of plaster.
 This and frequent earthquakes in the region have taken their toll on the artwork.
+Additionally, the intervention efforts of the 19th century, led by Evkaf Nezareti, flattened the original domed roof profile, and masked the Late Byzantine silhouette.

 Museum, art restoration (1945–2020)

+In 1945 the site was secularized and designated a museum via Cabinet Decree, reflecting early Republican efforts to position Byzantine monuments as universal patrimony.
 In 1945, the building was designated a museum by the Turkish government.
 In 1948, the American scholars Thomas Whittemore and Paul A. Underwood, from the Byzantine Institute of America and the Dumbarton Oaks Center for Byzantine Studies, sponsored a restoration program.
 From that time on, the building ceased to be a functioning mosque.
 In 1958, it was opened to the public as a museum, Kariye Müzesi.

-Reconversion to a mosque (2020–)
+Reconversion to a mosque (2020–2024)

 In 2005, the Association of Permanent Foundations and Service to Historical Artifacts and Environment filed a lawsuit to challenge the status of the Chora Church as a museum.
 In November 2019, the Turkish Council of State, Turkey's highest administrative court, ordered that it was to be reconverted to a mosque.
 In August 2020, its status changed to a mosque.

 The move to convert Chora Church into a mosque was condemned by the Greek Foreign Ministry and by Greek Orthodox and Protestant Christians.
 This caused a sharp rebuke by Turkey.

 On Friday 30 October 2020, Muslim prayers were held for the first time after 72 years.

+The building was opened for Muslim worship on 6 May 2024.

+Legal framework

+Kariye Mosque is situated within the “Historic Areas of Istanbul” inscribed on the UNESCO World Heritage List since 1985.
+It falls under the protection of the 1972 UNESCO World Heritage Convention, where State Party reporting, conservation planning, and risk monitoring under the World Heritage Centre are mandated.
+The site is registered as a 1st degree archaeological and architectural heritage asset and is protected under Law No. 2863 on the Conservation of Cultural and Natural Properties.

+The conversion to a museum in 1945, by the Cabinet Decree, was annulled.
+Regardless of the lawsuit opened by the Association of Permanent Foundations and Service to Historical Artifacts and Environment in 2005, for its right to be museum, in 2019 by the Council of State ruling based on religious foundations.
+In 2020, the Presidential Decree transferred the rights to the Presidency of Religious Affairs.